You want smart political talk without the meltdowns?

 And we're moving that way right now.

-I mean, the bigger one.
+I mean, the biggest thing.

-Well, we have well last quarter we had negative growth.
+Last quarter, we had negative growth.

-Now, if it's zero point one percent by definition, we're in a recession.
+Now, if it's 0.1% by definition, we're in a recession.

 Well, you know, fuel has been the big thing for everybody out there.

-I mean, our break costs have gone where I used to ship to somebody for fifteen hundred, now it's three thousand dollars going to the same customer.
+I mean, our freight costs have gone where I used to ship to somebody for $1,500.

-And you know, it's just driving me crazy like it is everybody else out there.
+And, you know, it's just driving me crazy like it is everybody else out there.

-So a buddy of mine's a contractor, and I said, you know, I want to do a couple of you know, repairs, a couple of you know, you know, minor additions to my house, whatever.
+So a buddy of mine's a contractor, and I said, you know, I want to do a couple of, you know, repairs, a couple of, you know, you know, minor additions to my house, whatever.

-I'm like six months' notice.
+I'm like, six months' notice?

-He goes, Yeah, it'll take me that long just to get everything I need to finish the job.
+He goes, yeah, it'll take me that long just to get everything I need to finish the job.

 That's what he's telling me.

-And then I I ended up ordering it.
+And then I ended up ordering it.

 It's like my car dealer guy called me nine months before my lease was up.

-Nine months, and he's I'm not trying to say anything.
+And he said, I'm not trying to say anything.

 You know, he's a friend of mine.

-He's not she's not ripping me off.
+He's not ripping me off.

 And your daughter's lease is coming due in six months.